openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Offer

-The following additional claims are defined for this Credential format to be added to the object entry of the `credentials` parameter defined in (#credential_offer_parameters).

-* `doctype`: REQUIRED.
-String as defined in (#server_metadata_mso_mdoc).

-The following is a non-normative example of a Credential Offer of type `mso_mdoc`:
+The following is a non-normative example of a Credential Offer of Credential format `mso_mdoc`:

 <{{examples/credential_offer_mso_doc.json}}